|Partner Institution/Organization Homepage:||Click to visit|

 |Dept Offering Program:||Study Abroad OIP||Program Type:||Study Abroad (semester)|

 |Program Features:||Academic Study||Degree Level:||3 - Sophomore, 4 - Junior, 5 - Senior|

 |Time Away:||Fall Semester||Housing options:||Guesthouse|

 Please note that this program only runs during the fall semester.

 The Carleton Global Engagement Program is a unique opportunity for students that allows them to study Buddhism while living in a monastery and experiencing an engaging and supportive environment.
 Students have the opportunity to take Hindi language and also conduct an independent study on a topic related to Buddhist Studies.

 Since 1979, this program has become recognized for the academic excellence of its comparative approach to both the theory and practice of Buddhism.
 The program weaves together the diverse resources of Bodh Gaya, a unique pilgrimage center in northern India, home to more than 40 Buddhist temples within a largely Hindi and Muslim community.
 Each temple offers a gateway for students to explore a particular culture and region where Buddhism manifests around the world, including Tibet, Sri Lanka, Burma, Japan, Bhutan, and others.

-- Apply directly to the program.
-Visit the program website directly for application instructions and deadlines.
+- Apply directly to the program by their deadline.
+Visit the Carleton website directly for application instructions and deadlines.
 Please note that program application deadlines are often earlier than Princeton approval deadlines.